What movies were filmed in Monument Valley?

-Monument Valley is a stunning region located on the Arizona-Utah border, renowned for its sandstone buttes that rise dramatically from the desert floor.
+Monument Valley is renowned for its sandstone buttes that rise dramatically from the desert floor.
 Its striking landscapes have been featured in numerous Western films, making it a favorite backdrop for filmmakers such as John Ford.
 Monument Valley has always been a place we've wanted to visit.
 My father adored Western films (and TV shows) and was a John Ford fan.
 We lived in Arizona for a time in the 1950s when my father was stationed at Davis-Monthan Air Force Base in Tucson.
 One year, we hopped into our car to make the trip to Monument Valley.
 My dad loved a road trip and was so excited, but unfortunately, he fell ill on the way, and we had to turn back.
 He never made it to Monument Valley, and during our recent trip, I kept thinking about how much he would have enjoyed the visit.
 We've since learned that not only John Ford movies were made there, but over 100 movies and TV shows have been filmed in this breathtaking landscape.
-Click here to take a look at the Wikipedia list of movies that have been filmed in Monument Valley.
+Click here to take a look at the complete list of movies & TV shows that have been filmed in Monument Valley.

 Monument Valley is a Navajo Tribal Park and is one of several Navajo Tribal Parks in the United States.
 In addition to Monument Valley, some of the other parks are Canyon de Chelly, Lake Powell Navajo Tribal Park, 4 Corners Navajo Tribal Park, and Little Colorado River Gorge.